facebook/react-native-website/docs/integration-with-existing-apps.md

 ![Before RN Integration](/react-native/docs/assets/react-native-existing-app-integration-ios-before.png)

-### Xcode Command Line Tools
+### Command Line Tools for Xcode

-Install the Xcode Command Line Tools.
+Install the Command Line Tools.
 Choose "Preferences..." in the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

 ![Xcode Command Line Tools](/react-native/docs/assets/GettingStartedXcodeCommandLineTools.png)